codyjedmunds/ai-evaluation-portfolio/evaluator-qa-escalation-playbook/resolve_vs_escalate_flow.md

 - Incorrect handling risks systemic drift
 - Confidence in any local resolution is low and persistent

-Escalation should be proportional to impact, not driven by discomfort or risk aversion.
+Escalation should be proportional to impact, not driven by discomfort, uncertainty aversion, or defensive behavior.

 ---